trishume/QuestSaberPatch/Readme.md

 - I have a few extra features his doesn't (note this might be outdated if he adds them):
     - Cover support with proper resizing and mip-mapping for smaller patched APKs and higher frame rate on the song menu screen.
-    - Support for different environments as specified by the level: default, nice, triangle and big mirror
     - Recursively searches for levels in a folder, or pass multiple command line arguments for levels to add
+- QuestSaberPatch also provides an advanced library and JSON interface with additional fancy features:
+    - Multiple custom song packs with arbitrary names, covers and contents
+    - Syncing that automatically removes old songs, uploads new ones and replaces pack contents
-    - Custom color support (with hexstrings)
+    - Custom color support
     - Custom text replacement
-    - Cover pack image replacement
-    - Custom Songs pack renaming
 - My patcher modifies the APK in-place using zip file manipulation, eliminating the need for an unpacking and repacking step.
 This is around twice as fast.
-- My patcher has more of a library structure instead of a program, with the idea that a GUI can use it as a library with minimal amounts of code. `Program.cs` in my patcher is STILL FAR TOO MANY lines, @emulamer's is 600.
+- My patcher has more of a library structure instead of a program, with the idea that a GUI can use it as a library with minimal amounts of code. `Program.cs` in my patcher is 70 lines, @emulamer's is 600.
 - I use a transaction-based design that (hopefully) should gracefully handle broken level data without messing up the APK and just skip over those songs.
 - My patcher uses fewer temporary buffers and does less copying, which may eventually lead to higher performance but right now everything is bottlenecked on beatmap serialization.
 - Mine has both read and write support for all asset constructs it supports, whereas more things in @emulamer's only have one direction of support.